khzhang2/khzhang2.github.io/_pages/teaching.md

 - CEE 195---About Civil Engineering

 ## Services
+- Conference helper of HKSTS 2025: The 29th International Conference of Hong Kong Society for Transportation Studies
 - Research Postgraduate (RPg) Student Mentor of the Faculty of Engineering of HKU
 - Conference helper of INSTR 2023: The 9th International Symposium on Transport Network Resilience
 - Conference helper of HKSTS 2023: The 27th International Conference of Hong Kong Society for Transportation Studies